lanl/NEONiso/README.md

 # NEONiso

 NOTE: some restructuring of this package, and working to adding new functions, may have caused some workflows to break.
-If you are having trouble with this verrsion, please try the CRAN version.
+If you are having trouble with this version, please try the CRAN version.

 <!-- badges: start -->
 [![DOI](https://zenodo.org/badge/188347333.svg)](https://zenodo.org/badge/latestdoi/188347333)